 America’s egg farmers work closely with the U.S. Food and Drug Administration (FDA) and the United States Department of Agriculture (USDA) to help ensure the safest and highest quality eggs possible.
 When cooked properly, eggs are a safe, wholesome and convenient food for you and your family to enjoy.
 Eggs are all-natural and contain a number of nutrients.
-One egg has 13 essential vitamins and minerals in varying amounts, high-quality protein and antioxidants, all for 70 calories.
+One large egg has 13 essential vitamins and minerals in varying amounts, high-quality protein and antioxidants, all for 70 calories.

 The risk of an egg being contaminated with Salmonella bacteria is very low, about 1 in 20,000 eggs.
 But there’s no reason to take the risk of contracting foodborne illness.
 Proper handling of eggs can reduce the risk.
 Eggs should be cooked until the whites and yolks are firm or, for dishes containing eggs, until an internal temperature of 160 degrees Fahrenheit is reached because Salmonella is destroyed by the heat of cooking.

 In addition to thoroughly cooking your eggs, follow these simple food-handling practices: